david-joy/bmi203-final/README.md

 <img src="plots/autoencoder_838_relu_loss.png"><br />

-It appears that with a fixed learning rate, the sigmoid functions are able to recover a code:
+With sigmoid functions, a fixed learning rate was unable to recover the code, but the [Adam](https://github.com/david-joy/bmi203-final/blob/master/final_project/optimizers.py#L48) optimizer was able to overcome the potential energy barrier and learn a perfect set of activations (although they don't completely correspond to standard binary code):

 <img src="plots/autoencoder_838_sigmoid_code.png"><br />

-But the ReLU learns a partially complete one, but suffers from dead neurons in the hidden layer:
+Replacing the sigmoid units with ReLUs learns a partially complete binary code, but suffers from dead neurons in the hidden layer that neither optimization strategy could overcome:

 <img src="plots/autoencoder_838_relu_code.png"><br />